 Practitioners Guide to the Methodology

-Concerned with improving the recovery of merchantable volume across a harvest cutover, a harvest supervisor or forest owner will often need to quantify how much is left post harvest.
-The time and effort spent doing so must be put in context of the value of the potential residue volume remaining, and hence the development of the technique of line intercept sampling (LIS).
+Concerned with improving the recovery of merchantable volume across a harvest cutover, a harvest supervisor or forest owner will often need to quantify how much is left post-harvest.
+The time and effort spent doing so must be put in the context of the value of the potential residue volume remaining, and hence the development of the technique of line intercept sampling (LIS).

 Line Intercept Sampling

 Since its original description for merchantable cutover residue assessment in Kaingaroa Forest by Warren and Olsen in 1964, the line intersect method (LIS) has been extensively used for measuring the quantity of wood lying on or near the ground.
 A number of people over the years continued to develop the technique (Bailey 1970, Wagner and Wilson 1976, Hall 1986, Bell et al 1996), proof its mathematical basis in depth and extend its application (De Vries 1973), review the practical aspects of LIS to overcome bias and improve precision (Wagner, 1982), and carry out a series of simulation studies (Pickford and Hazard 1978, Bell et al. 1996).

 Understanding the Nature of the Line Intersect Method